Unforgettable Douro & Spectacular South of France with Lisbon

 Pinhão

-Enjoy time at leisure as you continue to sail along the spectacular Douro River.
+Enjoy time at leisure as you continue to cruise along the spectacular Douro River.
 Your Scenic Space-Ship will arrive back in Porto this afternoon, where you’ll experience an exclusive classical concert tonight.

 Scenic Enrich

 Classical concert in São Francisco Church: From the ship, take a short walk (with some stairs) to São Francisco Church, which is one of the most iconic sites in Porto.
-Built in the 13th century, the Gothic church has an alter decorated with intricately carved wood swathed in gold.
+Built in the 13th century, the Gothic church has an altar decorated with intricately carved wood swathed in intricate gold detailing.
 In these magnificent surrounds, enjoy a performance of classical music.

 Porto